 China also maintained the planetary names at least as late as the 19th century.
 Indeed, the Chinese adopted the word 星期 xīngqī 'star period', to mean 'week' under the influence of the planetary names.
-But when the seven-day week was adopted as part of the Westernisation (or "modernisation") of Chinese life in the modern era, the Chinese turned to a completely different system to name the days of the week.
+But when the seven-day week was adopted as part of the Westernisation (or "modernisation") of Chinese life in the modern era, the Chinese turned to a completely different, home-grown system to name the days of the week.

 Incidentally, the Japanese word for 'week', 週 shū, is etymologically derived from Chinese roots and has the meaning of 'cycle'.
-It has since been borrowed into Chinese as one of the alternatives for 'week'.
+It has since been borrowed back into Chinese as one of the alternative words for 'week'.